irinagopancuk5-max/irinagopancuk5-max/README.md

 ---

 ## ⭐ About this profile
-This profile represents my learning journey in programming.
+This profile documents my journey in software development.
-Each project is a step toward becoming a professional developer.
+Each project represents progress in my learning and skills.

 ---